abhi-511/abhi-511/README.md

 ### Hi there, I'm Abhijit👋

-## I am creative, hard working, loyal, try to complete my project on time and learn new things easily and quickly.!!
+## I am creative, loyal, try to complete my project on time and learn new things easily and quickly.!!

 * B-TECH in CSE (2019-2023) from Giet University Gunupur, Odisha.
 * Intermediate from Greenland International H.S.S, Biratnagar, Nepal.